aldferna/MiniShell/README.md

 ## Minishell 👑

 Minishell is a project designed to give you hands-on experience in building a simplified shell that allows users to interact with the operating system through a command-line interface.
+This project was build in collaboration with [Luis Martín](https://github.com/luuismrtn).

 ### Features:
 * Display a prompt when waiting for a new command.